smallso/vector/readme.md

-# Vector
+# What is Vector Helper?
-Vector Helper is a vector array library written in C that provides C projects with high-performance vector arrays that focus on runtime security and integrity.
+Vector Helper is a Vector Array library written in C that provides a high-performance Vector Array that focuses on runtime security for C projects.
+If you've used C++ Std, you should know that the std::vector<T> template class declared in the <vector> header file provides a Vector Array, but std::vector<T> is only used in C++.